 The circumstances surrounding each personal injury case will be entirely unique, since two cases follow exactly the same path.
 However, there are some common steps that most personal injury cases share.

-As the most common type of personal injury case, an auto accident serves as a good example of how a personal injury case might typically proceed:
+As the most common type of personal injury case our Oklahoma City attorneys see, an auto accident serves as a good example of how a personal injury case might typically proceed:

 Upon filing a personal injury lawsuit with the courts, you become the plaintiff in the case.
 The person who injured you becomes the defendant.
 The process of discovery then begins.
 At this time, the lawyers typically begin gathering facts for their case by exchanging documents.
 They may also begin asking questions via written interrogatories or through in-person depositions that are taken under oath.
 After the discovery process, many cases are settled before going to trial.
-Only a small percentage of personal injury cases ever go to trial.
+Only a small percentage of personal injury cases ever go to trial but our Oklahoma City firm is prepared to do just that, if necessar.

 Every state has certain time limits that determine when a lawsuit can be filed, called a statute of limitation.
-In Oklahoma, the statute of limitations for a personal injury claim will depend on the case, but is typically one or two years.
+In Oklahoma City and throughout the state of Oklahoma, the statute of limitations for a personal injury claim will depend on the case, but is typically one or two years.
 If you miss the statutory deadline for filing a case, your case will be thrown out in court.